B987352101_O1995.pdf

 was wrecked at some time on the joumey, and that the

-transferred to their canoë.
+occupants were transferred to their canoë.

 41